 Within the parotid gland, the facial nerve terminates by bifurcating into five motor branches.
 These innervate the muscles of facial expression:

-- Temporal branch – Innervates the frontalis, orbicularis oculi and corrugator supercilii
+- Temporal – Innervates the frontalis, orbicularis oculi and corrugator supercilii.

-- Buccal branch – Innervates the orbicularis oris, buccinator and zygomaticus muscles.
+- Buccal – Innervates the orbicularis oris, buccinator and zygomaticus.

 Special Sensory Functions